Rethinking Thorne-\.{Z}ytkow Object Formation: Assembly via Common Envelope in Field Binaries: Merger Pathways

 \subsection{Comparison of Disruptive and Non-Disruptive Merger}

-To begin to understand the impact of angular momentum deposition on \TZO formation, we first focus on how the angular momentum carried by the CO impacts the primary's core.
+To begin to understand the impact of angular momentum deposition on \TZO\ formation, we first focus on how the angular momentum carried by the compact object impacts the core of the primary.
 There are clear differences in structure between a disrupted \citep[e.g.,][]{2001ApJ...550..357Z,Jamie} and non-disrupted core \citep[e.g,][]{Tenley}, the implications of which we explore here.

-Every field binary merger will spin up both the envelope material and the core of the primary.
-Due to shocks generated from the inspiral of the CO, the envelope will absorb most of the CO's orbital angular momentum, but some will be deposited in the core upon merger.
+Every field binary merger will spin up both the envelope material and the core of the primary \citep{2019Natur.574..211S}.
+Due to shocks generated from the inspiral of the compact object, the envelope will absorb most of the orbital angular momentum, but some will be deposited in the core upon merger.

-In Figure \ref{fig:3D}, we demonstrate the impact on core structure of a disruptive and non-disruptive merger by comparing the results of two 3D hydrodynamical simulations using the setup described in \citet{Tenley}, adapted from \citet{2020ApJ...901...44W} and \citet{Jamie}.
-Using the FLASH adaptive mesh refinement hydrodynamics code \citep{2000ApJS..131..273F}, we map the non-rotating MESA profile of a star of initial mass $18 M_\odot$ at $9.5 R_\odot$ as it leaves the main sequence, resolving the core, and introduce a point-mass CO moving at Keplerian velocity at the limb which proceeds to plunge inward due to drag, shock-heating the envelope.
-Figure \ref{fig:3D} provides a zoomed-in view of the stellar core near the end of the CO inspiral.
-Top panels show the case of a typical BH of mass $6.6 M_\odot$ and bottom panels show the case of a typical NS of mass $1.57 M_\odot$ when the CO is approximately $0.5 R_\odot$ from the tidal radius $R_\mathrm{tidal}$ (left) and when the CO reaches $0.5R_\mathrm{tidal}$ (right), defined as follows:
+In Figure \ref{fig:3D}, we demonstrate the impact on core structure of a disruptive and non-disruptive merger by comparing the results of two representative 3D hydrodynamical simulations using the setup described in \citet{Tenley}, adapted from \citet{2020ApJ...901...44W} and \citet{Jamie}.
+Using the FLASH adaptive mesh refinement hydrodynamics code \citep{2000ApJS..131..273F}, we map the non-rotating MESA profile of a star of initial mass $18\ M_\odot$ at $9.5\ R_\odot$ as it leaves the main sequence, resolving the core.
+We introduce a point-mass compact object moving at Keplerian velocity at the limb which proceeds to plunge inward due to drag, shock-heating the envelope.
+Figure \ref{fig:3D} provides a zoomed-in view of the stellar core near the end of the compact object inspiral.
+Top panels show the case of a typical BH of mass $6.6\ M_\odot$ and bottom panels show the case of a typical NS of mass $1.57\ M_\odot$ when the compact object is approximately $0.5\ R_\odot$ from the tidal radius $R_\mathrm{tidal}$ (left) and when the compact object reaches $0.5R_\mathrm{tidal}$ (right), defined as follows:

 in which $M_\mathrm{CO}$ is the mass of the compact object and $M_\mathrm{core}$ and $R_\mathrm{core}$ are the mass and radius of the core, respectively.
 The global parameters of these simulations are indicated by white stars in both panels of Figure \ref{fig:CE}.